 regularly update underlying packages and dependencies with security updates

 regularly audit logs for strange or suspicious activity

 user account info

 metadata on web app usage (creating workflows, updating steps, etc)

 workflow structure and related info (integrations, environment secrets, etc)

 integration credentials (securely encrypted and stored in a distributed vault)

 execution metadata (execution duration, input, output, etc)

-Not yet, but we're currently working on allowing you to host Paragon both on-premise or on your own private cloud.
+Absolutely!
+You can host Paragon both on-premise or on your own private cloud.
 Please contact us if you're interested in either of these solutions.